 State Highway 4 runs alongside the Mangawhero River for much of its length, providing ready access points above and below the spectacular Raukawa Falls at Kakatahi.

-pinning is preferred, often using an easy to cast lure like a toby or z-spinner given the size of the river through this section, while bait fishing with a worm is also effective.
+Spinning is preferred, often using an easy-to-cast lure like a toby or z-spinner given the size of the river through this section, while bait fishing with a worm is also effective.

 When the river is low it has good clarity and a lot of character with very defined pools, runs and rapids amidst a scenic setting.

 Much of the water is easily covered from one or other bank and the exposed gravel bars provide ready access.

 The river can have lots of large woody debris in places, though at low flows this is usually obvious.

 It is nevertheless inherently a big river through this section and spinning with easy to cast lures or soft baits is most popular.

 However, at low flows diving lures like rapalas become more of an option to fish the short deep pools and the exposed gravel bars also make for easy fly casting, either drifting a weighted nymph or swinging a wetfly.

 Alternatively bait fishing with a worm drifted through the pools and runs can also be effective, especially when the river is a little discoloured.

 However, the river does have a very large tuna (eel) population and a bait left sitting on the bottom risks catching one of these.

 Access is via Kaiwhaiki Road in the lower reaches and Whanganui River Road which runs along the true left bank for many kilometres up to Pipiriki.